 Our board of directors is divided into three classes of directors.
-Class A directors hold office for a term expiring at the 2020 annual meeting of shareholders, Class B directors hold office for a term expiring at the 2021 annual meeting of shareholders and Class C directors hold office for a term expiring as the 2019 annual meeting of shareholders.
+Class A directors hold office for a term expiring at the 2020 annual meeting of shareholders, Class B directors hold office for a term expiring at the 2021 annual meeting of shareholders and Class C directors hold office for a term expiring at the 2022 annual meeting of shareholders.
 Directors of each class are chosen for three-year terms upon the expiration of their current terms.
 The staggered terms of our directors may reduce the possibility of a tender offer or an attempt at a change in control, even though a tender offer or change in control might be in the best interest of our shareholders.
 See "Management - Board of Directors and Board Committees."

-Shares eligible for future sale may adversely affect the market price of our common shares, as the future sale of a substantial amount of outstanding common shares in the public marketplace could cause the price of our common shares.
+Shares eligible for future sale may adversely affect the market price of our common shares, as the future sale of a substantial amount of outstanding common shares in the public marketplace could cause the price of our common shares to decrease.

 The market price of our shares could decline as a result of sales of substantial amounts of our shares in the public market, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of our common shares.
-An aggregate of 22,760,000 of our shares are currently outstanding.
-The freely transferable without restriction or further registration under the Securities Act.
-The remaining shares will be "restricted securities" as defined in Rule 144.
-These shares may be sold in the future without registration under the Securities Act to the extent permitted by Rule 144 or other exemptions under the Securities Act.

-Our employees, officers and/or directors will control a sizeable amount of our common shares, decreasing your influence on shareholder decisions.
+Our officers and/or directors will control a sizeable amount of our common shares, decreasing your influence on shareholder decisions.

-Our employees, officers and/or directors in the aggregate, beneficially own approximately 25.1% of our outstanding shares.
+Our officers and/or directors in the aggregate, beneficially own approximately 25% of our outstanding shares.
 As a result, our employees, officers and directors possess substantial ability to impact our management and affairs and the outcome of matters submitted to shareholders for approval.
 These shareholders, acting individually or as a group, could exert substantial influence over matters such as electing directors and approving mergers or other business combination transactions.
 This concentration of ownership and voting power may also discourage, delay or prevent a change in control of our Company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our Company and might reduce the price of our common shares.
 These actions may be taken even if they are opposed by our other shareholders.
 See "Principal Stockholders."